Wildlife Contracting Prion Disease From Humans

 Unfortunately, prions linger in the environment, homes, hospitals, nursing homes, dental offices and beyond infinitely.
 Prions defy all attempts at sterilization and inactivation.
 If they can’t stop prions in the friendly and sterile confines of an operating room, they can’t stop them in the wastewater treatment plant.

-The risk assessments prepared by the U.S. EPA for wastewater treatment and sewage sludge are flawed and current practices of recycling this infectious waste is fueling a public health disaster.
+The risk assessments prepared by the U.S. EPA for wastewater treatment and sewage sludge are flawed/fraud and current practices of recycling this infectious waste is fueling a public health disaster.
 Many risks are not addressed, including prions and radioactive waste.
 They don’t mention prions or radiation because there is no answer.
 Most nations are making the same mistake.
 We’re dumping killer proteins on crops, parks, golf courses, gardens, ski areas, school grounds and beyond.
 Wind, rain and irrigation spread these contaminants and many more throughout our communities and watersheds.

 Failure to account for known risks is negligent.
 Crops for humans and livestock grown grown in sewage sludge absorb prions and become infectious.
-We’re all vulnerable to Alzheimer’s and other forms of prion disease right now due to widespread denial and mismanagement.
+We’re all vulnerable to Alzheimer’s disease and other forms of prion disease right now due to widespread denial and mismanagement.
 It’s time to stop the land application of sewage sludge (LASS) in all nations.
 Safer alternatives exist.

 Read The Full Story Abut Chronic Wasting Disease, Alzheimer’s Disease and Other Forms Of Transmissible Spongiform Encephalopathy.

 Earth News is a division of Crossbow Communications.
 Earth News is a syndicated environmental news service.
 The company covers a variety of health and environmental issues, including biodiversity, chronic wasting disease, climate change, deforestation, endangered species, global warming, neurodegenerative disease, neurotoxins, wildlife conservation and more.